CiscoCXSecurity/sslxray/README.md

 Prerequisites:

 * The included version of tlslite has been heavily modified.
 Do not try to use the original library!
-* Python 2.7
+* Python 2.7.15 or later, or an up-to-date version of Python 3.x (last tested with Python 3.6.x)
 * M2Crypto python library (`pip install m2crypto`)
 * pycrypto python library (`pip install pycrypto`)
+* ecdsa python library (`pip install ecdsa`)
 * hexdump python library (`pip install hexdump`) when running in debug mode
 * GMP and GMPY are optional but recommended for speed (`apt-get install python-gmpy`).

-Note that some of these require an up-to-date version of pip (8.x) and setuptools (20.x) which can be installed via:
+Note that some of these require an up-to-date version of pip and setuptools which can be installed via:
 * `python -m pip install --upgrade pip`
 * `python -m pip install --upgrade setuptools`

+**Linux support:**

-Additionally, you may need the following prerequisites to install M2Crypto properly:
+You may need the following prerequisites to install M2Crypto properly on Linux:

 * libssl-dev
 * python-dev

-Windows bugs:
+**Windows support:**

 * M2Crypto has a Windows package (m2cryptowin32 / m2cryptowin64) which must match the bitness of your Python install (usually 32-bit).
-* If you get an error about --single-version-externally-managed when installing M2Crypto, use `pip install --egg m2cryptowin32`
+* If you get an error about --single-version-externally-managed when installing M2Crypto, run `pip install -U wheel` first.
+The library documentation recommends `pip install --egg m2cryptowin32` but this is no longer supported.
 * pycrypto's installer requires Microsoft Visual C++ Compiler for Python, available here: http://aka.ms/vcpython27

 ## CURRENT FEATURES